Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls

-We find that the temperature profile exhibits an interesting feature in the beginning of its collapse where the temperature increases for a short time before decreasing and approaching a constant.
-The entropy exhibits a similar feature in that there is a very small decrease in entropy before it starts to increase and eventually approach a constant.
-These features go away for smaller values of the cosmological constant.
-This suggests that 1) gravitational collapse is prevented in a certain parameter space, and 2) the probable cause of the qualitative differences in the domain wall collapse of the Schwarzschild versus BTZ domain walls is the cosmological constant and not the topology.
+We find that the entropy does in fact approach a constant that is close to the Hawking entropy.
+However, both the de Sitter Schwarzschild domain wall and the (3+1) BTZ domain wall show periods of decreasing entropy, which suggests that spontaneous collapse may be prevented.